By 2023, eCommerce is expected to account for 22% of all retail sales — a 7.9% jump from 2019.

 Card testing fraud starts out smaller: The fraudster will attempt smaller purchases with each card number to figure out which ones are valid without drawing too much attention to themselves.
 Smaller purchases also help determine the limits on each of the credit cards.

 After initial testing, fraudsters can begin making larger purchases.
-By the time many merchants discover that they’ve been the target of card testing fraud, the fraudster has likely had the time to make several big-ticket purchases.
+By the time many merchants discover that they’ve been the target of card testing fraud, the fraudster has likely had the time to make several large purchases.

 Account Takeover Fraud